ha2709/Crypto-Data/README.md

 Commit your answers in a private Github repository(it's free) and add Zan(liangzan), Kyle(kyled7), Thanh(thanhnpp), Viswanath(viswanathkgp12) as collaborators.
 Inform us that it is done at zan@propine.com, kyle.dinh@propine.com, thanh.nguyen@propine.com, viswanath.kapavarapu@propine.com.

 ## Design
 I choose the `Factory Design Pattern`, because it parameterizes the input: base on the input param, it will call other function instead of block of code.
 These make code easy to scale, debug.
+It follows SOLID principle.

 ### put the [transactions.csv](https://s3-ap-southeast-1.amazonaws.com/static.propine.com/transactions.csv.zip) file into these folder
 ## In `Crypto-Data` folder, run command to install libraries: